devxoul/Umbrella/README.md

 }
 ```

-> **Note**: At this time EventAnalytics doesn't provide default providers but it will provide popular provider classes in the future.
+> **Note**: At this time Umbrella doesn't provide default providers but it will provide popular provider classes in the future.

 ### Creating Analytics